econnet/econ/econ-1.0.rst

 The product to a large part determines the work that needs to be done.

 Based on the existing plans in the repo,
-*contributors choose work*.
+*contributors choose work*
-An existing product contributor may have brought the project to attention before that.
+from a list of unassigned work in the repo.

 There are no predefined roles.